Dr Daniel Glazer, Child & Adolescent Clinical Psychologist in North London

 - Depression - this includes low mood, feeling sad, low self-esteem and self-confidence.

-- Relationship issues - including family issues, couple work, separation and divorce.
+- Relationship issues - including family issues, separation and divorce.

 - Trauma - I am experienced in working with post traumatic stress disorder (PTSD) as well as the long term term effects of abuse, bullying and other types of traumatic experiences